leonlwwang/leonw.me/src/pages/blog/night-high.md

 It was awesome to hear all of the positive feedback from our listeners.
 Sure, we might not be topping any charts (...yet 😎), but the community here on campus loves everyone's work and it's truly inspiring.

+Finally, this year, I've also released a [few of my own solo tracks](https://open.spotify.com/artist/4GV1B1I84BRLjPMU6DZLut).
+I can already hear the improvement from when I first started the artist project!
+Also really glad I finally bought autotune instead of pitch adjusting individual, sliced clips of my voice. 😂

 # And so forth&period;&period;&period;

-I'm truly blessed to have made it all the way here with music.
+I'm blessed to have made it all the way here with music.
 As I look back on this decade of ups and downs, I really am proud of myself for pulling through this far.
+I can't wait to hear my new sound in 2023!

 As my life goes on, there's certainly no guarantee that I'll become a rockstar musician, but wherever things take me, I know that
-I will always cherish the gift of creating musical expression, with or without any audience, and it will always be a part of my life.
+I will always cherish the gift of musical expression, with or without any audience.

+Thank you to everyone who has
+supported be through thick and thin, whether you know me as Skull, Overdrive, Night High, or just Leon.

-**Cheers to the future and Happy New Year to all!** 🥂
+### **Cheers to the future and Happy New Year to all!** 🥂